RetroAchievements/docs/docs/general/glossary.md

 Game and set are usually used interchangeably, as many games have one base set, but there are a handful of subsets.

+See [what is an achievement set?](how-ra-works.md#what-is-an-achievement-set) for more information.

 ### Multiset

 Multiset is a tool for subsets that allow you to earn achievements towards multiple subsets at once.